ashimakeshava/NBP_setup/README.md

 # SET UP SYSTEM TO ACCESS STORE REMOTELY

+Before you proceed make sure you have login rights as an NBP student and access to /net/store

 ### STEPS TO CONNECT TO `/net/store/` remotely

 Open terminal on macOS or Linux